 Each and every single one of them (alone) was sufficient enough to put the entire universe into chaos.

-We need to be continually reminded that it took just one sin by Adam to condemn us all, and to stop pointing our fingers and evaluating each other like angry little children.
-But, we also need to be reminded of who it was who resolved this dilemma for us:
+We need to be continually reminded that it took just one sin by Adam to pollute us all, and to stop pointing our fingers and evaluating each other like angry little children.
+But, we also need to be reminded of who it was who brought the resolution: